Radek Petr

-Radek Petr (born 24 February 1987) is a Czech footballer who plays as a goalkeeper and is currently free agent.
+Radek Petr (born 24 February 1987) is a Czech former professional footballer who played as a goalkeeper.

 Club career

 Petr started his career at hometown club Baník Ostrava.
-In August 2007, he signed a 4-year contract with Serie A side Parma for undisclosed fees, as 3rd keeper behind Luca Bucci and Nicola Pavarini, along with Fabio Virgili and Eros Corradini.
+In August 2007, he signed a four-year contract with Serie A side Parma for an undisclosed fee, as third keeper behind Luca Bucci and Nicola Pavarini, along with Fabio Virgili and Eros Corradini.
 After the relegation of Parma, he was loaned to Lega Pro Prima Divisione side Pro Patria.

 In January 2009, he was loaned to Eupen at Belgian Second Division.
 In July 2009, his loan was extended and with option to buy in 2010.
 Eventually Eupen signed him for free.

 International career

 Petr was the first choice keeper for Czech U20 at 2007 FIFA U-20 World Cup.
 He also played at 2006 UEFA European Under-19 Football Championship as one of the starting XI.